viamrobotics/docs/docs/components/component/_index.md

 - A brief description of one sample use case.
 - ...

-Most robots with a COMPONENT need at least the following hardware (optional):
+Most machines with a COMPONENT need at least the following hardware (optional):

 - Board
 - ...